codinghare5/astro-static-site/src/pages/posts/autism-small-companies.md

 *A certain amount of leniency and tolerance while an autistic person adjusts to the workplace may be required on behalf of managers and other staff.*

 In summary, employing the right autistic person with a good fit to their role can be rewarding for the business, the manager, and the employee.
 An added bonus side effect of this is that the staff team will develop more tolerance of difference, a greater understanding of autism and in turn a greater understanding of themselves.
 The business will also be contributing to the autistic persons feelings of self-worth and self-esteem and feeling that they are contributing to society.

-**Get in touch now if you would like to know more about Aspiedent and our work around autism and employment.
-Email us at info@aspiedent.com, call us on 07717 404846 or [use this contact form](/contact).**